Jeka-13/React-Someproject/README.md

 * Initialized and configured Webpack with TypeScript
 * Added Routing with lazy loading
 * Added themes on the project
+* Added internalization on the project
 * TODO

 ## Technologies used:
 * Webpack
 * React
 * TypeScript
+* i18n
 * TODO